murreyjs/Gain-Plugin/README.md

 # Gain-Plugin

 Simple Plugin to adjust Gain on a track

 ## Building

 1. Open folder in Xcode.

 2. Set the Active Scheme to `Gain-All` to create VST3 and AU instances.

-  -The Active Scheme selection is located at the top of Xcode, to the right of the STOP button.
+The Active Scheme selection is located at the top of Xcode, to the right of the STOP button.

 3. Build the plugin in Xcode.

 4. Open your preferred DAW.

 5. Navigate to your plugin list within the DAW.

-  -The Gain Plugin may be listed within a folder called `MyPlugins`
+The Gain Plugin may be listed within a folder called `MyPlugins`

+## Important Functionality

+1. Ability to automate the gain parameter.

+2. Ability to get saved values of Gain after DAW has been closed.